To Gift or To Loan Money For A Matrimonial Home, that is the Question

 As is customary among families, parents want the best for their kids.
 A big part of that may be helping them buy their first home when they get married.
 There is a corresponding sentiment that when the marriage is short-lived and a separation occurs, the same parents who made the large gift are surprised to learn that the legal presumption (with very few exceptions) is that their son-in-law or daughter-in-law will get one half of the value of the matrimonial home regardless of who contributed to it.

-Upon separation, while spouses each get a credit for the value of property they bring into a marriage and are also able to exclude the value of gifts or inheritances from a third party received during the marriage, these two protections of the law are not available when the money, whether it’s a gift before or during the marriage, finds its way into a matrimonial home.
+Upon separation, while spouses each get a credit for the value of a property they bring into a marriage and are also able to exclude the value of gifts or inheritance from a third party received during the marriage, these two protections of the law are not available when the money, whether it’s a gift before or during the marriage, finds its way into a matrimonial home.

 Let’s take an example.
 Bobby and Sally are engaged to be married or have just gotten married.
 Bobby’s parents are thrilled.
 Sally is their dream daughter-in-law.
 They have always wanted to help their son out so they give him $100,000.00 gift towards the purchase of his family home.
 The happy couple moves into the home.
 Unfortunately, only five years later, Sally announces she wants a divorce and wishes to separate.